-Course Website. http://euclid.colorado.edu/~jowa8403/math3001f16/index.php See the website for exam information, homework assignments, the course schedule, a copy of this syllabus, and links to additional resources.
+Course Website. http://euclid.colorado.edu/~jowa8403/math3001f17/index.php See the website for exam information, in-class activity information, homework assignments, the course schedule, a copy of this syllabus, and links to additional resources.

 Prerequisites: MATH 2001 (Introduction to Discrete Mathematics), or equivalent.
-In particular, you should be familiar with finite sets, mathematical induction, the pigeonhole principle, equivalence relations, and partial orders just to name a few things, as well as have experience with proving mathematical statements.
+In particular, you should be familiar with finite sets, mathematical induction, the pigeon-hole principle, equivalence relations, and partial orders just to name a few things, as well as have experience with proving mathematical statements.
+Additionally, MATH 2130 or MATH 2135 (linear algebra) is required to ensure suitable mathematical maturity (i.e. experience with proofs).
+Both courses require a minimum of C-.